iottly/iottly.github.io/getting_started.md

 #### Change the loop function

-In the *Coding Firmware* panel, go to the `loop` function and change the alarm condition, like this:
+In the *Management Scripts* panel, go to the `loop` function and change the alarm condition, like this:

 ```py
   if temp_value.value > Threshold.value: